MChatzakis/MChatzakis.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I a PhD student at [Université Paris Cité](https://u-paris.fr/en/), advised by Professor [Themis Palpanas](https://helios2.mi.parisdescartes.fr/~themisp/).
+I am a PhD student at [Université Paris Cité](https://u-paris.fr/en/), advised by Professor [Themis Palpanas](https://helios2.mi.parisdescartes.fr/~themisp/).

 My research interests lie in the area of data management, with special focus on nearest neighbor search for high-dimensional vector and data series collections.